About Us

 This is a clear, advanced textbook covering "Multivariable Calculus", "Linear Algebra", and "Matrix Theory".
 With step-by-step explanations, examples, and exercises, it helps students connect concepts and build strong problem-solving skills in higher-level mathematics.

-Selected Chapters in Calculus of Variations - J. Moser
+Selected Chapters Calculus of Variations - Moser (PDF)

 This text explores the core ideas of "calculus of variations", connecting classical principles with modern "dynamical systems".
 It covers "Aubry–Mather theory", extremal paths, and applications to geometry and mechanics, offering a clear, concise guide for graduate students and researchers seeking both theory and practical insight.